 Bottom – I alternate between my insulated snow pants and the fleece + top layer combo

 - 1 pair of heavy weight insulated snow or ski pants/overalls.
 (Mine are DC, but there are lots of great brands out there to suit your fit and budget.)

-- 1 pair of water-resistant, breathable, movable pants (these go over your fleece pants)
+- 1 pair of water-resistant, breathable, snow pants for nice days (these can go over your fleece pants)

-- 1 pair of waterproof hurricane pants.
+- 1 pair of waterproof, windproof pants.
 These are looser and can go over your top layer of jeans or other pants in case of a surprise rain or snowstorm, or super windy conditions.
 They’re great to just have on hand in case the weather goes sideways.

 - 1-2 fleece or wool beanies/ear warmers

-- 1-2 fleece gaiters/fleece Buffs for your neck and face.
+- 1-2 fleece gaiters/fleece Turtle Fur for your neck and face.
 If you’re going somewhere crazy cold grab a balaclava.

 - 1 pair of wool liner gloves.
 Get them with “smart” fingers so you can use your phone without taking off your gloves.

 - Hand/foot warmers to put inside socks or gloves in extreme temperatures (optional)

 - 1 pair of insulated waterproof boots (I personally love my Sorels)